The Nest at Forget-me-not Cottage

 The Nest has its own gated entrance to the side of the house, providing you with privacy during your stay.

-The outdoor area is well fenced, enabling a guest/s with a dog to enjoy relaxing outside together.
+The outdoor area is well fenced, enabling guests with a dog to enjoy relaxing outside together.
 NB.
 Dogs accepted by agreement only.

 The National Trust Bodiam Castle is within easy walking distance approximately 0.8 miles away.
 Follow the footpath or walk along the lanes.
 A beautiful place to visit whatever the weather.
 The Wharf tea-room overlooks the river, with views across the Rother Valley.
 Dogs are allowed in the courtyard area of the Wharf tea-room and in the Castle View Cafe which is open during the season.